KibaekJeong/ComputerVision---Facial-Keypoint-Detection/README.md

 __NOTE:__ While some code has already been implemented to get you started, you will need to implement additional functionality and answer all of the questions included in the notebook. __Unless requested, it's suggested that you do not modify code that has already been included.__

-## Evaluation

-Your project will be reviewed against the project [rubric](#rubric).
-Review this rubric thoroughly, and self-evaluate your project before submission.
-All criteria found in the rubric must meet specifications for you to pass.

-## Project Submission

-When you are ready to submit your project, collect all of your project files -- all executed notebooks, and python files -- and compress them into a single zip archive for upload.

-Alternatively, your submission could consist of only the **GitHub link** to your repository with all of the completed files.

-<a id='rubric'></a>
 ## Project Rubric

 ### `models.py`